How does Courtesy Pay work?

 - Make deposits sufficient to cover transactions

 - Bring the account to a positive balance at least once every 30 days or less

-- Delta Community CU has the right to cancel Courtesy Pay anytime and without notice
+- Delta Community has the right to cancel Courtesy Pay anytime and without notice

 I would like to opt-out of (cancel) Courtesy Pay, how can I do this?

-You can decide to opt-out of this service and not participate by sending a secure message via the Message Center.
-If at a later time you decide to opt back into Delta Community CU's Courtesy Pay program, please contact us.
+You can decide to opt-out of this service and not participate by sending a secure message from Online Banking within the Secure Email under Additional Services.
+If at a later time you decide to opt back into Delta Community's Courtesy Pay program, please contact us.

 Where can I find additional information about Courtesy Pay and Courtesy Pay Plus?

 See our Courtesy Pay Disclosure for additional information.